Burlington Forum on Coexistence - 70th Anniversary of Human Rights Declaration

 About the Universal Declaration of Human Rights

-The Universal Declaration of Human Rights is a milestone document in the history of human rights.
+The Universal Declaration of Human Rights represented a milestone document in the history of human rights.
 Drafted by representatives with different legal and cultural backgrounds from all regions of the world, the Declaration was proclaimed by the United Nations General Assembly in Paris on December 10, 1948 as a common standard of achievements for all peoples and all nations.
 It sets out, for the first time, fundamental human rights to be universally protected and it has been translated into over 500 languages.
 Learn more at http://www.un.org/en/universal-declaration-human-rights/.

 About The Episcopal Church in Vermont